lukebennett2/portfolio/src/content/blog/AB-testing.md

 If you're working on a growing product, it’s easy to fall into the habit of chasing big swings.
 A homepage redesign.
 A viral campaign.
 A pricing overhaul.
 But sometimes the most impactful shifts come from tiny tweaks — words, positions, buttons — backed by clear hypotheses and careful measurement.

-As Product Manager of Growth at Atom Learning, I was responsible for improving how parents and teachers discover, evaluate, and adopt our platform.
+ During my tenure at Atom Learning, I was responsible for improving how parents and teachers discover, evaluate, and adopt our platform.
 That often meant diving into the messy middle: where user intent meets product friction.
 A/B testing was one of our most powerful tools.

 In this post, I’ll walk through three A/B tests we ran — what we tested, what we learned, and how it shaped our growth strategy.